Doc-Scripter/Article/README.md

 ## Conclusion

-So don't be intimidated by the math.
+Don't be intimidated by the math.
+Think of it like a tool in your toolbox - you only need to use it when it's necessary for the task at hand.

 Data science is all about taking those complex concepts and turning them into something that actually makes a difference in people's lives; and with a little bit of creativity and a whole lot of real-world application, you can slay that math dragon and become a Data Science superhero in no time!

-A great first step to kickstart your journey is to join a community, such as this; [Data Science/ML/AI Discord community](https://discord.com/invite/GstMFUHd), where you'll find peers ready to support you and share their knowledge.
+So, where do you start?
+Joining a community like  [Data Science/ML/AI Discord community](https://discord.com/invite/GstMFUHd) is a great first step.You'll find people who are just as passionate about data science as you are, and who are happy to share their knowledge and support you on your journey.